 Note: Washington State ADRC Decision Support tools will be chosen and/or developed through a collaborative review process, followed by statewide deployment, training, and implementation.

-Collaboration with the Individual to Develop Action Steps:
+Collaboration with the Individual to Develop Action Steps: (guardians)

 The Options Counselor will offer to assist the individual in developing his or her own personal written plan of action.
 The written plan serves as a guide for the individual for future work and/or steps necessary to achieve goals or obtain home and community based or other long term services and supports that are important to helping the individual maintain independence.